 The ability to logon to a server is dictated by more than who has local or administrative access to the system itself through standard means.
 Group Policy controls Local Security Policies through 44 discrete User Rights Assignments (e.g. “Allow log on locally”, “Log on as a batch job”, “Allow log on through Remote Desktop Services”, “Log on as a service”) that allow non-administrators to perform administrator-like functions.
 If not assessed, understood, and restricted, attackers can easily exploit these other avenues of access to compromise systems, credentials, and data.

 It’s time to bring security back to the basics.
 Fix these issues and you’ll be building a strong foundation that will enable all the investments you’ve made in technologies, people, and processes to reach their full potential.
-Download and run our free Active Directory and Windows Security Best Practices Assessment and we’ll help you package the results into a polished, professional Executive Summary that will leave no doubt as to where focus is needed (and your Rock Stardom!)
+Check out our Credential and Data Security Assessment and we’ll help you package the results into a polished, professional Executive Summary that will leave no doubt as to where focus is needed (and your Rock Stardom!)

 Don’t miss a post!
 Subscribe to The Insider Threat Security Blog here: